FurryCoders/FALocalRepo/README.md

 ### Submissions

-The submissions table contains the metadata of the submissions downloaded by the program and information on their files
+The submissions' table contains the metadata of the submissions downloaded by the program and information on their files

 * `ID` the id of the submission
 * `AUTHOR` the username of the author (uploader) in full format